baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 }
 ```

-The subsequent JSON that `openedge-agent` reports to the cloud is as follows:
+The subsequent JSON that `openedge-agent` reports to the cloud is as follows, the old `info` is kept and the old `stats` is overwritten:

 ```json
 {